 The Fund is a segregated portfolio and a separate individually managed pool of assets constituting, in effect, a separate fund with its own investment objective.
 The assets, liabilities, and results of operations of the Company or other segregated portfolios are not included in these financial statements.
 BIAS Investors (Cayman) Ltd. (the "Investment Manager" and "Sub-custodian"), a related party through common directors, acts as the Fund's Investment Manager and Sub-custodian under the Investment Management and Sub-custody Agreements.
 The Investment Manager has entered into an agreement to delegate its duties to Bermuda Investment Advisory Services Limited (the "Sub-Manager").
-Comerica Bank (the "Custodian") acts as the Fund's primary custodian, and Apex Fund Services (Cayman) Ltd. (the "Administrator") acts as the Fund's administrator.
+The Investment Manager has entered into an agreement to delegate of its investment management responsibilities relating to a specific strategy for the Fund to NovaPoint Capital LLC ("NovaPoint").
+Comerica Bank (the "Custodian") acts as the Fund's primary custodian, and Apex Fund Services (Cayman) Ltd. (the "Administrator") as the Fund's administrator effective August 1, 2023.

 Assets are identified as either general Company or Segregated Portfolio assets.
 Those attributable to a segregated portfolio comprise assets representing the total equity attributable to the segregated portfolio and other assets attributable to or held within that segregated portfolio.
 They are held separately from, and are not comingled with, assets of the other segregated portfolios noted above.
 The general assets of the Company comprise a cash balance of \$1, representing the amount received upon issuance of the Ordinary Shares (see Note 8).
-As at December 31, 2022 and 2021, the general assets are not presented separately on the statement of financial position due to immateriality.
+As at December 31, 2023 and 2022, the general assets are not presented separately on the statement of financial position due to immateriality.
 No income or expenses have been attributed to the general assets to date.